oncokb/oncokb/README.md

         'curator':4, // 0100
         'admin':  8  // 1000
     },
-    users: '', //Your user management Google Spreadsheet ID
+    users: '', //Your user management Google Spreadsheet ID, you need to share this file to the service email address.
+At least, give it view permission.
     accessLevels: {}
 };
 ```

 #Properties file
 1. database.properties
     * jdbc.driverClassName : We use mysql as database.
-Here it will be com.mysql.jdbc.Driver
+Here, it will be com.mysql.jdbc.Driver
     * jdbc.url: Databse : url
     * jdbc.username & jdbc.password: MySQL user name and password
 2. config.properties
     * google.p_twelve : Your P12 private key path (You can generate this file from google developer console, more detials in Wiki)
     * google.service_account_email : Your service account email from google developer console.
     * google.username & google.password(Optional) : Google account info.
-They are used to send email
+It is used to send email
     * curation.log.email.to(Optional) : The email address where all emails will go